 “Jim?”
 The voice on the other end belonged to SACEUR in Brussels.
 “Sorry to bother you.
 Have you got a second?”

-“Evening, sir.
+“Afternoon, sir.
 What can I do for you?”
-Busey was immediately on guard.
+Busey was immediately alert.

-“I’ll be brief.
-Peter Carington is making a statement within the hour.”
+“I’ll make it fast.
+Peter Carington is releasing a statement within the hour.”
 Carington was the NATO secretary general.
 “He is going to publicly announce that NATO is officially mobilizing.”

 “God,” Busey breathed.
 “What took him so long?”

-“I know,” General John Galvin chuckled.
-“Just a formality at this point, really.
+“I know,” General John Galvin laughed softly.
+“It’s only a formality at this point, really.
 But I thought you should know.”

-SACEUR was quiet for a long moment before responding, “The diplomatic efforts have shut down almost entirely.
+SACEUR was quiet for thirty seconds crafting his reply and then spoke.
+“Diplomatic efforts have shut down almost entirely.
 No progress was being made anyhow.
 Ready your command for action, Jim,” Galvin spoke slow and deliberately.
-“I’m guessing we have maybe forty-eight hours of peace left if we’re lucky.”
+“I’m guessing we have maybe forty-eight hours of peace left.
+If we’re lucky.”